amidabuddha/console-chat-gpt/README.md

 ---

 **DISCLAIMER:**
-The intention and implementation of this code are entirely unconnected and unrelated to OpenAI, MistralAI, Anthropic, xAI, Google AI, DeepSeek or any other related parties.
-There is no affiliation or relationship with OpenAI, MistralAI, Anthropic, xAI, Google, DeepSeek or their subsidiaries in any form.
+The intention and implementation of this code are entirely unconnected and unrelated to OpenAI, MistralAI, Anthropic, xAI, Google AI, DeepSeek, Aliababa or any other related parties.
+There is no affiliation or relationship with OpenAI, MistralAI, Anthropic, xAI, Google, DeepSeek, Alibaba or their subsidiaries in any form.

 ---